🧬

 Official measurements, coat, and temperament

-• Temperament: Intelligent, alert, and responsive.
+• Temperament: Intelligent, loyal, and protective, yet reserved with strangers.

 Breed Trivia